 Wiring diagram:

-If you don't want to include the External Speed control, just leave it out.
 I show only 3 of the 8 steps in this layout to avoid it becoming too cluttered with hook-up wires.
 It's already a mess of wires.
 Just repeat the LED, Diode and Potmeter combinations five more times.
 The list at the bottom right tells you where to connect each step.
 This layout also contains an LED pinout diagram.

 All potmeters are viewed from the front!